-In Windows, every file has user permission, and if a user who doesn’t have access to it gets an Access denied message in Windows 10.
+In Windows, every file has user permission, and if a user who doesn’t have access to it gets an Access denied message in Windows 11/10.
 The user gets a general error message, and it can be customized by the system administrator or an admin account on the computer.
-This post will guide you on how you can customize access denied message on Windows 10.
+This post will guide you on how you can customize the Access denied message on Windows 11/10.

 The standard access denied messages are of no help as they ask to contact the administrator.
 Instead, Windows offers a group policy and registry method, which can add sense to it, like allowing users to add a message, email folder owner, server admin, and so on.

 - Using Registry Editor

 As an admin, make sure to configure it carefully, so it all makes sense when an admin or owner of the file receives the email.

 Open Group Policy Editor by typing gpedit.msc in the Run prompt (Win +R) and pressing the Enter key.
 In the Group Policy console, navigate to the below-mentioned path and locate the policy—Customize message for Access Denied errors.

 Double click to open, and configure the following:

 - Display the following message to users who are denied access